MicrosoftLearning/mslearn-postgresql/Instructions/Labs/16-implement-graph-rag.md

     SELECT public.create_entity_in_policies_graph('Topic', name)
     FROM topics;
     ```

+    > **Note:** The functions return `void`, so the output shows blank rows — this is expected.
+What matters is the row counts: 108 policy nodes, 8 departments, 8 categories, and 20 topics.

 You should now have all the nodes created, time to create the edges that connect them.

 ### Create the graph edges